 Alister MacKenzie's 1926 routing fits snuggly into the contours of the rolling sandbelt land.
 His greens are miniature versions of the surrounding topography.
 His crisp bunkering, with vertical edges, a foot or taller, chew into fairways and putting surfaces.
 Most holes are doglegs, so distance means nothing and angle into the pin is everything.
 For championships, holes 8 and 9 and 13 through 16 are skipped in favor of six from the East Course, which is ranked 19th.
 That "composite course" was once ranked among the best in the world by several publications.

 6,584 yards, par 70

 A timeless 1927 design north of Paris by British architect Tom Simpson, Morfontaine looks suspiciously like a heathland course around London, with windswept Scotch pines and clumps of heather atop a base of sand.
 But it's tighter than Sunningdale or St. George's Hill, and the forest surrounding holes is far denser.
-Thirteen years ago, American architect Kyle Phillips updated the layout, adding a new 12th green to extend the par 5 by 60 yards.
+Thirteen years ago, American architect Kyle Phillips updated the layout in 2004, adding a new 12th green to extend the par 5 by 60 yards.
 It fits in perfectly.

 8 ROYAL PORTRUSH G.C.
 (DUNLUCE)

 Tom Gilroy (9, 1888), Old Tom Morris (9, 1889), H.S.
 Colt (1933), Martin Ebert (2015)

 7,317 yards, par 72